You saw the book on the shelf at the bookstore, or maybe you bought it online late one night, and couldn’t wait for it to arrive.

 Starting a book club is the first step in this process.

-There are four core steps to creating a successful book club:
+There are four core elements to creating a successful book club:

 - What Are The Benefits Of A Company Book Club?